-I was making the electrical connections for a new propane solenoid this morning, and it hit me that maybe I should share some of the things I’ve learned about wiring projects over the years.
-This are little tricks and tips that I’ve never seen explicitly mentioned anywhere, but which will make any electrical project just a little easier.
+While I was making electrical connections for a new propane solenoid, I should share some of the things I’ve learned about wiring projects over the years.
+This are little tricks and tips that I’ve never seen explicitly mentioned anywhere.
+Hopefully, they will make your next boat electrical project easier.

 - Most times when you’re crimping two wires together, one wire is easier to get to than the other.
 Crimp that end first.
 Then you only have to make one crimp in the harder-to-access location!

-- If you are using tiny wire that’s too small for your smallest connector (many wires on LED lights fall into this category), strip double the amount that you normally would and fold the wire back on itself to be thick enough to crimp.
+- If you are using tiny wire that’s too small for your smallest connector (many wires on LED lights fall into this category), strip double the amount that you normally would.
+When you fold the wire back on itself to be thick enough to crimp.

 - Before crimping one end of a butt connector, test the connector on the other wire as well to be sure you’ve got the right size.
 Where there is a disparity in wire sizes, you can use a step-down connector.

 - Crimpers flatten the connection.
-If using a butt connector to connect two wires, make both crimps with the same orientation so that the flat spots aren’t at weird angles to one another and they’ll be a little smaller and neater looking.
+If using a butt connector to connect two wires, make both crimps with the same orientation.
+That way the flat spots aren’t at weird angles to one another.
+They’ll also be smaller and neater looking.

 - Due to a broken wrist that healed poorly years ago, sometimes I need both hands to close the crimper.
 That, in turn, leaves me with zero hands to hold the wire in place in the connector.
 A wrap or two of almost any type of tape can hold the wire so it doesn’t slip out.